thatvetdevrob/reading-notes/read02.md

 - Learning from fellow students

-It allows students to be exposed to different ways of problem solving that they coulnt solve on their own.
+It allows students to be exposed to different ways of problem solving that they couldn’t solve on their own.

 - Social skills